ianlcurtis/migration-test-harness/database/PROMPT_1_TEST_CASE_DESIGN.md

 4. **Think about dependencies** - Most bugs occur at dependency boundaries
 5. **Consider the procedure type** - Read-only and data-modifying procedures need different verification approaches
 6. **Coverage matters** - Aim for comprehensive coverage, not just basic happy path
+7. Include a matrix specifying the code coverage of the generated tests.

 ---